charmbracelet/mods/README.md

 Mods can also use the [Azure OpenAI](https://azure.microsoft.com/en-us/products/cognitive-services/openai-service) service.
-Set the `AZURE_OPENAI_KEY` environment variable and configure your Azure endpoint with `mods -s`.
+Set the `AZURE_OPENAI_KEY` environment variable and configure your Azure endpoint with `mods --settings`.

 ### LocalAI

 LocalAI allows you to run a multitude of models locally.
 Mods works with the GPT4ALL-J model as setup in [this tutorial](https://github.com/go-skynet/LocalAI#example-use-gpt4all-j-model).
-You can define more LocalAI models and endpoints with `mods -s`.
+You can define more LocalAI models and endpoints with `mods --settings`.

 ### Install Mods